Tuition & Schedule

 4. You can expect to hear back from us within a few weeks as to whether or not you have been accepted into the program.

-5. You will then need to complete the enrollment agreement that arrives in your acceptance packet and return it with your $1,000 deposit.
+5. You will then need to complete the enrollment agreement that arrives in your acceptance packet and return it with your $1,000 deposit within 30 days.
 Please note that even if you have been accepted, we do not consider you officially enrolled until your signed agreement and deposit have been received.

-6. Once all the paperwork is complete and before school actually starts, you'll hear from us periodically about tool requirements, special discounts, and our Back to School reception.
+6. Once all the paperwork is complete and before school actually starts, you'll hear from us periodically about tool requirements, tool discounts, and our Back to School reception.